 Each set of results should be used to generate a separate base case, and the two associated sets of sensitivity analyses should also be presented.
-This approach both supports the 'reference points' approach generated by following the requested approach in these guidelines (and thus the consistency of decision making), and allows new approaches to be examined in an informed way, including justified variations from the 'reference points' in appropriate circumstances.

 This principle does not necessarily apply to circumstances where a request in the guidelines cannot be met due to the lack of available information.
 For example, Part II, Subsection B.5 requests the presentation of any multi-attribute utility instrument used in a trial, and clearly this request cannot be met in reporting those trials that did not use such an instrument.